CtrlK

 Actionability

-The code examples are fully executable, copy-paste ready PHP covering nonce verification, sanitization/escaping, enqueuing, prepared queries, and capability checks.
-Each pattern is concrete with proper WordPress function calls and realistic usage contexts.
+Provides fully executable, copy-paste-ready PHP code for all key patterns: nonce verification, sanitization/escaping, script enqueuing, prepared queries, and capability checks.
+Each example is complete and follows WordPress coding standards with proper function signatures and context.

 3 / 3